Studying without barriers

 - Before the semester starts, the contact person at the School will discuss possible measures with the individual student.

-We are currently setting up an e-mail address so that written documents, teaching materials and PowerPoint presentations can be sent to us and then converted into barrier-free texts by our converting service.
+Via the e-mail address email@example.com written documents, teaching materials and PowerPoint presentations can be sent to us and then converted into barrier-free texts by our converting service.
 Such documents have to be submitted at least 24 hours in advance to ensure that they are ready on time.

 Longer texts, such as articles or chapters of books, should be submitted to Margaretha Glauser at the School for the Blind in Zollikofen.
 More time should be allowed for the conversion of such texts.